 The holy grail of winning tickets is to identify them as early as possible in the training process.
 Dettmers and Zettlemoyer11 propose a technique to identify winning tickets without the need for expensive retraining.
 They exploit the momentum of the gradients to determine how fast weights change during training and prune those that do not change much.
 Furthermore, the values of pruned weights are redistributed dynamically.
 The results show that this so-called sparse momentum technique outperforms their baselines for sparse learning.

-Let’s implement the sum-of-two-inputs example from above.
+Before we conclude, let’s return to our sum-of-two-inputs example from above.
+We implement iterative magnitude pruning and try to find winning tickets that correspond to human intuition.
 We use local pruning such that the second layer does not get pruned away completely.
 We begin with 200 hidden units and train for 10 epochs for each pruning round.
 We iteratively prune 25% of the weights (by magnitude) until only 2 weights are left in each layer.
 In each round, we use late resetting to the weights after the first training iteration.
 We expect that the winning ticket will pass the two inputs through the first layer and sum them up in the second layer.
-We train on the interval [-1,1] and test on the interval [1,2].
-We end up with the following results for the root mean squared error.
+We train on random number pairs within the interval [-1,1] and test on random pairs in the interval [1,2].
+We end up with the following tickets and their obtained root mean-squared-error (lower is better):

 Pruning 0.25 weights => 4 weights still active ~= 0.67% Stopping criterion met.
 This is your winning ticket: Layer 0 [60,0]: 0.9429353475570679 [60,1]: 0.9429353475570679 Layer 1 [0,60]: 1.06050705909729 [0,101]: -0.4135688245296478 Winning ticket RMSE: 6.870159915858438e-05 This is a random ticket: Layer 0 [60,0]: -0.8950394988059998 [60,1]: -0.8950406908988953 Layer 1 [0,60]: -1.1172559261322021 [0,101]: 0.008170465007424355 Reinit Random ticket RSME: 7.364383157981381e-05 This is a permuted random ticket: Layer 0 [2,0]: 0.15243083238601685 [2,1]: -0.40985623002052307 Layer 1 [0,60]: -0.002661715727299452 [0,101]: 0.03881140798330307 Permute+Reinit Random ticket RSME: 6.60740392345907 Full-model RSME: 7.780414107555133e-06

-We observe that iterative magnitude pruning yields a winning ticket that corresponds to our human intuition (or at least, it comes close).
-Please note that the [0,101] weight on the second layer irrelevant as it will only ever receive zero inputs.
+We observe that iterative magnitude pruning yields a winning ticket that corresponds to our human intuition (or at least, it is quite close).
+Please note that the [0,101] weight on the second layer irrelevant as it will never receive any non-zero inputs.
 The winning ticket’s accuracy with 4 weights is on par with the accuracy of the full model with 600 weights.
 The randomly reinitialized ticket also succeeds to learn good weights (the inverted signs cancel each other out).
 In contrast, the locally permuted ticket has a dead end and cannot learn anything.